vitessio/website/content/en/docs/14.0/user-guides/configuration-advanced/transport-security-model.md

 The Vitess servers (vtgate/vttablet/vtctld) share the same set of parameters to connect via TLS to `Zookeeper`:

- * `-topo_zk_tls_ca` : Path to the PEM certificate used to authenticate the TLS CA certificate presented by the `Zookeeper` server.
+ * `--topo_zk_tls_ca` : Path to the PEM certificate used to authenticate the TLS CA certificate presented by the `Zookeeper` server.
 Enables TLS to `etcd` if present.
- * `-topo_zk_tls_cert` : Path to a PEM client certificate (mTLS) used to authenticate this client to the `Zookeeper` server.
+ * `--topo_zk_tls_cert` : Path to a PEM client certificate (mTLS) used to authenticate this client to the `Zookeeper` server.
 Only necessary if your `Zookeeper` server requires client authentication.
- * `-topo_zk_tls_key` : Path to a PEM private key used for signing the client certificate (mTLS) exchange with the `Zookeeper` server.
+ * `--topo_zk_tls_key` : Path to a PEM private key used for signing the client certificate (mTLS) exchange with the `Zookeeper` server.
 Only necessary if your `Zookeeper` server requires client certificate authentication.
- * `-topo_zk_auth_file` : Unlike `etcd`, `Zookeeper` also supports username/password authentication from clients.
+ * `--topo_zk_auth_file` : Unlike `etcd`, `Zookeeper` also supports username/password authentication from clients.
 This option is used to pass the combination of authentication schema, username and password to the client to connect with to the server, e.g. with a value like `digest:username:password`.

 As is necessary for your design/architecture, add one or more of the above options to your vtgate, vttablet and vtctld instances.